-Figure \ref{fig2-2} depicts the error variation with respect to $\varepsilon$ under two step sizes $h=1/2^3$ and $h=1/2^8$, respectively.
-The results clearly demonstrate that only the LLEEI methods preserve $\varepsilon$-uniform accuracy under the small step size condition (panels in the second row), whereas the errors of all other tested schemes grow as $\varepsilon$ decreases.
-The large step size scenario (panels in the first row) also demonstrates that the error of the LLEEI methods decreases consistently as $\varepsilon$ decreases.
-The second row of Figure \ref{fig2-1}, along with Figure \ref{fig2-2}, highlights that the accuracy behavior of LLEEIs outperforms conventional EIs across all tested step sizes in highly oscillatory regimes due to their uniform accuracy property, with the advantage becoming more pronounced as the method order increases.
+Fig. \ref{fig2-2} shows how the errors vary with $\varepsilon$ for two step sizes, $h=1/2^3$ and $h=1/2^8$.
+Under small step sizes (bottom row), only the LLEEI methods preserve uniform accuracy in $\varepsilon$; the errors of all other tested schemes grow as $\varepsilon$ decreases.
+For large step sizes (top row), the errors of the LLEEI methods also consistently decrease with $\varepsilon$.
+Together, the bottom row of Fig.~\ref{fig2-1} and Fig. \ref{fig2-2} demonstrate that the uniform-accuracy property of the LLEEI schemes leads to superior performance over conventional exponential integrators in highly oscillatory regimes across all step sizes tested, with the advantage becoming more pronounced at higher orders.